Payment Flow and Custom Development

 , andoneTimeCreditsBalance

-table, reflecting built-in one-time payment and recurring subscription credit balances.
-If not needed, it's still recommended to keep them but not use them, meaning you simply don't take the return values of these three parameters where you call thegetUserBenefits
+table, reflecting the built-in one-time payment and subscription cycle credit balances.
+If not needed, it's still recommended to retain but not use them, meaning you don't take the return values of these three parameters when calling thegetUserBenefits

 method- Your custom benefits should extend the existing